 Breast cancer is one such condition that’s directly implicated as a health consequence of iodine deficiency.
 Breast cancer prevention should be top of mind for women and undertaken before the appearance of breast cancer signs.
-Therefore it’s important to understand the science behind iodine and how it’s been shown to be effective at both preventing and treating breast cancer without the need for radiation or chemotherapy.
+Therefore it’s important to understand the science behind iodine and how it’s been shown to be effective at both preventing and helping to combat breast cancer without the need for radiation or chemotherapy.

 Is Iodine Supplementation Safe?

 Just so we’re clear, iodine isn’t some miracle drug or cure for cancer.
 It’s a nutrient that your body requires as part of its natural biochemical makeup.
 Iodine keeps your body from malfunctioning, so to speak, and when you aren’t getting enough of it, your defenses against cancer are weakened.

 Iodine is stored and used all throughout your body.
 This includes your thyroid and salivary glands, as well as in your brain, your breasts and ovaries (if you’re a woman), your eyes, and in your cerebrospinal fluid.
 It functions as a modulator for each of these important systems, which use it to perform their respective functions.